Gota Maitreya

 Gota Maitreya is a case study in the prioritization of bioenergetics in a design brief.

-• Placement of structures on the land based on analysis of earth energies against design brief and functionality of program.
+• Placement of structures on the land based on analysis of earth energies along with consideration the design brief and program requirements

-• Utilising strategies that favour local, adaptable, close-looped systems and use of minimal energy, optimising flow.
+• Utilizing strategies that favor local, adaptable, closed-loop systems and use of minimal energy, optimizing flow

-• Harmonisation of selected forms with the surrounding landscape and understanding impact on adjacent spaces.
+• Harmonization of selected forms with the surrounding landscape and understanding impact on adjacent spaces

 Sustainability

-Environmental and social responsibility was woven into initial design thinking in order to find early design opportunities and establish them for later stages of the project.
+Environmental and social responsibility were woven into initial design thinking in order to find early design opportunities and establish them for later stages of the project.

-• Shared amenities reduced building footprints and construction redundancies while optimising untouched natural landscapes and open areas.
+• Shared amenities reduced building footprints and construction redundancies while optimizing untouched natural landscapes and open areas.

-• The area brief was divided into several smaller structures, a sensitive to the local neighbourhood’s scale, heights, typology and shared assets.
+• The area brief was divided into several smaller structures, sensitive to the local neighborhood’s scale, heights, typology and shared assets.

 Previous